ingeniasoftware/luthier-ci/readme.md

 $route = Luthier\Route::getRoutes();
 ```

-The first time that you run Luthier-CI, several files and folders are created:
+The first time that Luthier-CI runs, several files and folders are created:

 * `routes/web.php`: Default HTTP-Based routes
 * `routes/api.php`: AJAX routes
 * `routes/cli.php`: CLI routes (not working yet)
 * `controllers/Luthier.php`: Fake controller, needed to run route callbacks

-During the initialization CodeIgniter will run some hooks: `Luthier\Hook::getHooks()` returns all Luthier-CI related hooks, included the needed to boot.
-At this phase, Luthier-CI parses and compiles all the routes defined in the first three files.
+During the framework initialization some hooks are called: the first, `Luthier\Hook::getHooks()` returns all Luthier-CI related hooks, included the needed to boot.
+At this point, Luthier-CI parses and compiles all the routes defined in the first three files.
 Then, when the framework loads the routes, `Luthier\Route::getRoutes()` returns the actual array of routes.
 All after this is just the normal execution of the framework.

 ## Routes